sn4k3/UVtools/Documentation/osla.md

 [LayerDefinitions]
 [Layer 1]
-LayerTableSize=4 (uint), Size of table excluding this field DataAddress=0000 (uint)
+DataAddress=0000 (uint)

 [Layer 2]
-LayerTableSize=4 (uint), Size of table excluding this field DataAddress=1111 (uint)
+DataAddress=1111 (uint)

 [Layer 3]
-LayerTableSize=4 (uint), Size of table excluding this field DataAddress=1111 (uint) (Identical layers can point to the same data if they share the same image, sparing space on file)
+DataAddress=1111 (uint) (Identical layers can point to the same data if they share the same image, sparing space on file)

 DataSize=sizeof(RLE) (uint)